 Equipment is generally estimated to have useful lives of 3 to 40 years, except for certain equipment of the Water Department that has an estimated to have useful life of up to 75 years.
-Facilities and improvements are generally estimated to have useful lives from 5 to 50 years, except for utility year easts of the Water Department and Hetch Hetchy Water and Power (Hetch Hetchy), the Clean Water Program, the San Francisco Municipal Raiway (Muni), Laguna Honda Hospital (LHH), and the Port of San Francisco (Port) that have estimated useful lives from 51 to 100 years.
+Facilities and improvements are generally estimated to have useful lives from 5 to 50 years, except for utility year essets of the Water Department and Hetch Hetchy Water and Power (Hetch Hetchy), the Clean Water Program, the San Francisco Municipal Raiway (Muni), Laguna Honda Hospital (LHH), and the Port of San Francisco (Port) that have estimated useful lives from 51 to 100 years.
 These long-lived assets include reservoirs, and equeducts, pumping stations of Hetch Hetchy, CaeBam facilities and structures of Muni, building and structures of LHH, and pier substructures of the Port and totaled 51.45 billion as of June 30, 2002.
-In addition, the Hetch Hatchy had utility type assets with useful lives over 100 years with totaled 54.5 billion at June 30, 2002.
+In addition, the Hetch hatchy had utility type assets with useful lives over 100 years with totaled 54.5 billion as of June 30, 2002.
+In million at June 30, 2002.